Former Subway pitchman seeks to plead guilty to child pornography, sex charges

 Fogle’s attorney Jeremy Margolis told reporters in a statement on the courthouse steps: “He expects to go to prison, he will do his time...
 He will continue to make amends to people whose lives he has affected, and at some point hopes to become again a productive member of society.”

-Authorities searched Fogle’s home in the Zionsville suburb northwest of Indianapolis in July, two months after Taylor was arrested on federal child pornography charges.
+Authorities searched Fogle’s home in the Zionsville suburb northwest of Indianapolis in July, two months after the executive director of his foundation, set up to combat childhood obesity, was arrested on federal child pornography charges.

-Assistant U.S. Attorney Steven DeBrota said at a news conference that Fogle continued to seek paid sex with minors even after Taylor’s arrest, but was not successful.
+According to the indictment, the head of the Jared Foundation, Russell Taylor, secretly taped 12 minors while they were changing clothes, showering and bathing at his home, including two who were as young as 13 or 14 years old.
+He shared the images with Fogle, who knew they showed minors, prosecutors said.

-DeBrota said prosecutors were not concerned that Fogle would try to flee.
+Fogle traveled to New York City at least twice between 2010 and 2013 seeking sex with minors, and paid for sex acts twice with a girl he knew to be 17 years old.
+He told the girl he would “make it worth her while” if she could find him another minor to have sex with, “the younger the girl, the better,” according to the indictment.